 We wonder further down into the dungeon, to the pits of self, “Why don’t we just reach out to the one hero we know has the keys to our heart?”
 The question lingers on a late night glass of wine and lays in our lap as we finally turn off the lights.
 It’s dangerous in these dark hours, these late hours, these hours that remind you, “What if it’s too late?
 Has it been too long?
 Should I have not left him in the dark?”
 Fingers dancing around the trigger very little stops us but the terrifying final thought, “Maybe he’s with someone else?”

-We remove our eyes off the screen we roll our minds back to the bed and call it a rest.
-We feel we’ve run out of time the sand in the glass has slipped away and the window of opportunity has ceased to be letting in a drift.
+We remove our eyes off the screen we roll our minds back into our blanket and call it a rest.
+We feel we’ve run out of time the sand in the glass has slipped away and the window of opportunity has ceased to let in a drift.

 Tonight is just not that night.